flyteorg/flytekit-python-template/README.md

 # flytekit-python-template
-A template for setting up a sandbox deployment with registerable flytekit workflows
+A template for the recommended layout of a Flyte enabled repository for code written in python using flytekit